Tove Alexandersson: World Orienteering Championships

 After her success as a junior prodigy Alexandersson took several years to achieve her gold medal, receiving only silvers and bronzes in 2011, 2012, 2013, 2014 and 2015 despite being one of the favourites.

 She made her breakthrough in 2016, a season which saw her take #1 in the world ranking as well as dominate in the Orienteering World Cup and the World Orienteering Championships, where she won both individual forest titles.

 In 2017 she continued to dominate at the 2017 World Orienteering Championships in Estonia, where she won all forest classes (Middle, Long and Relay).

 In the 2018 WOC she won the silver medal in sprint and the gold medal in mixed sprint relay.

 In the 2019 WOC she won the gold medals in the long and middle distances and also participated in the winning Swedish relay team together with Lina Strand and Karolin Ohlsson.

-In the 2021 WOC she won gold in all five events, and became the first person to win five gold medals in a single championship.
+In the 2021 WOC she won gold in all five events and became the first person to win five gold medals in a single championship.
 Alexandersson set a record for the number of gold medals in World Orienteering Championships in a row won, winning eleven in a row for four years between 2018 and 2022, before finally coming sixth place in the sprint at the 2022 World Orienteering Championships following several errors.

+By winning gold medals both in the sprint and in the knock-out sprint at the 2024 World Orienteering Championships in Edinburgh, she brought her count up to 21 gold medals in the world orienteering championships.
+At the 2025 World Orienteering Championships, Alexandersson won the middle distance, bringing her total number of gold medals to 22, only one behind the record held by Simone Niggli-Luder.
+At the Long Distance, Alexandersson nearly won the championship but ended up being second place by nine seconds behind Simona Aebersold.
+By winning the relay with Hanna Lundberg and Sanna Fast, Alexandersson finally equalled Niggli's record of gold medals.
+With more silver medals than Niggli, Alexandersson is now the most decorated orienteer of all time.

 She also won the Venla Relay in 2018 together with Julia Gross, Anna Mårsell and Magdalena Olsson.

 World Championship results

 Orienteering World Cup

-Alexandersson won the Orienteering World Cup eight times in a row from 2014 to 2022 (there was no World Cup in 2020 due to the COVID-19 pandemic).
+Alexandersson won the Orienteering World Cup nine times in a row from 2014 to 2023 (there was no World Cup in 2020 due to the COVID-19 pandemic).